droidnext/mcp_on_existing_fastapi/README.md

-# 🚀 FastAPI MCP Application
+# 🚀 Integrating MCP into existing FastAPI Application

 A FastAPI application with Model Context Protocol (MCP) integration for AI tools such as movie recommendation and search.